auth0/docs/articles/support/reset-account-password.md

 # Reset Auth0 Account Password

 If you need to change your password or you have forgotten the password to your Auth0 account, in most cases, you can set a new password from the Auth0 Dashboard.
+Password resets cause Auth0 sessions to expire.

 1. On the Auth0 account login screen, click **Don't remember your password?**